pasqal-io/starlight-client-mermaid/README.md

 ## License

-Licensed under the MIT License, Copyright © bbecquet.
+Licensed under the Apache License 2.0, Copyright © Pasqal.

 See [LICENSE](/LICENSE) for more information.